Saving Anna’s Hummingbird – two-minute read

 Like

-6. Patsie Bridges says:
+6. Patsie Bridges's avatar Patsie Bridges says:

 Thank you for going to great lengths to save Anna’s hummingbird.
 Miss you both a bunch, but love keeping up with you through your writings in More Than Ordinary Lives.
 Much love to both of you, Patsie